oraichain/docs-site/docs/ProtocolMessages.md

 ### MsgEditOracleScript

 Editing an existing oracle script given the unique `int64` identifier (i.e. oracleScriptID).
-The sender must be the owner of the oracle script for the transaction to succeed.
+In order to edit the oracle script, the sender must be the owner.

 Parameter | Type | Description
 ---------|----------|---------